Polkaverse/Polkaverse/README.md

 - 🌱 I’m currently exploring more Rust based blockchains.
 - 👯 I’m looking to collaborate on building communities and developing innovitive solutions.
 - 🤔 I’m looking for help with learning more and collaboration.
-- 💬 Ask me about Blockchain, Rust, and System programming.
+- 💬 Ask me about Blockchain and Rust.

 <!--